kennedyshearer/Static-Website-Hosting/README.md

 ---

-## Link the Domain S3 Buckets with Route 53
+## Link the domain to S3 Buckets with Route 53

 ---